Skip to content

 Expansion Updates

 World Relief Spokane is expanding.
 The Washington address is now closed.
-The new corporate office in Spokane Valley, 11707 E Sprague, Suite 106 is now open.
+The new corporate office is now open.
+Located at 11707 E Sprague Ave, Suite 106, Spokane Valley, 99206.

 Welcoming Refugees & Immigrants